freeradical13/freeradical13.github.io/index.md

 Once a B cell's paratope binds to an antigen, B cells become activated and lead to formation of cells that secrete a soluble form of the paratope proteins called [antibodies][] (or immunoglobulins) which may bind to free floating antigens that aren't on the surface of pathogens.

-[T cells][] are lymphocytes which mature in the lymphatic system organ called the [thymus][] and bind to antigens on host cells that present antigens connected to [Major Histocompatibility Complex][] (MHC) molecules.
+[T cells][] are lymphocytes which mature in the lymphatic system organ called the [thymus][] and bind to antigens on host cells called [antigen-presenting cells][] that present antigens connected to [Major Histocompatibility Complex][] (MHC) molecules.
 Each T cell paratope is a protein made of two polypeptide chains (called the α chain and β chain) anchored into the T cell membrane and linked with a disulfide bridge.
 Each chain also has a constant region and variable region and the pair of chains are the paratope.

 There are five types of antibodies (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.